Personal Professional Development (Public Health and Primary Care) / Course details

 - Health workforce

-- Information systems
+- Information and Decision Making

-- Medical products, vaccines & technologies, including product supply delivery
+- Medicinal products, vaccines & deliveries

-- Leadership, governance and regulation
+- Leadership, Governance and Regulation

 Teaching and learning methods